 A JavaScript object is a collection of key-value pairs known as properties.
 Objects are commonly used for storing, manipulating, and sending data over the network.

-There are multiple ways available to create an object in JavaScript.
+There are 6 ways to create an object in JavaScript.
 You can use:

 - Object Literal